Looking for a dynamite vocabulary and grammar lesson? Try these ten adjectives with the following vocabulary lesson ideas.

 Model dictionary use.

 Open the dictionary and look at the different forms of words.
 With ten words, you might even assign one word per student partnership.
+If you are teaching in a digital setting, record yourself walking through the discovery of a word in the dictionary.
+Students might not understand all that a dictionary offers.

 Discuss what you think when you hear a certain word.
 Act out the word if possible, or ask students about their prior knowledge of the definition.